home-assistant/home-assistant.io/source/_integrations/overkiz.markdown

 #### Local API via HomeKit Controller

-If your hub (e.g. Somfy TaHoma) supports HomeKit natively, your setup code will be added as a sensor in Home Assistant.
+If your hub (e.g. Somfy TaHoma or Somfy Connection Kit) supports HomeKit natively, your setup code will be added as a sensor in Home Assistant.
 Look up your hub in Home Assistant and retrieve the value from the 'HomeKit Setup Code' sensor.
 You can now configure the [HomeKit Controller](/integrations/homekit_controller/) integration in Home Assistant and benefit from local support.